Nídia Tusal: For three months I had a dead creature in my belly while the other one was growing

 What did you discover in this investigation?

-Your daughters know the play, it is clear.
+Your daughters know the play, of course.

 — They have grown up with the project because I started it six years ago.
 The eldest has been very interested in the whole preparation process, with the music, the lighting, the makeup, the costumes, the rehearsals.
 Furthermore, her father, Sergi Vallès, is one of the actors.
 When all this happened, we explained to Rita, who is the eldest, that the doctors had helped Aretha because both twins were in danger, both could die...